slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'To quiet a crowd or a drunk, just whisper.' -- Kevin Kelly*

 > *'Calm is contagious.' -- Kevin Kelly*

+> *'Think before you speak.
+There is always time to add a word, never to withdraw one.
+Talk as if you were making your will: the fewer words the less litigation.' -- Balthasar Gracian*